NorbertRuff/9gag_downloader/README.md

 * Request all your 9gag data from settings [here](https://9gag.com/settings/privacy)

 * You will receive an email with a link to download your data in a html file.
-*

 * Download the html file and then run the app.

-* Select the html file as source and the destination folder where you want to save the images.
+* Select the "Your 9GAG data.html" file as source and the destination folder where you want to save the images.

+* You can download your saved gags or your uploaded gags.

 * Click on the Download button and wait for the app to finish downloading.